scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    CircuitPromo.ca website for the postal code H2Y 1C6 in Montreal. :label:`circuitpromo`

-Secondly, we will develop a statistical model to predict which products previously purchased will be in the next order of the consumer.
-By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we will develop a model of machine learning and able to:
+Secondly, we developed a statistical model to predict which products previously purchased will be in the next order of the consumer.
+By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a model of machine learning and able to:

 1. Predict which groceries the consumer will want to buy again or will try to buy for the first time, and in which store(s) in the area he will shop;
 2. Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.

-This list will also include recommendations regarding the optimal quantity of each product suggested and the store(s) where these products are to be purchased.
-We will also calculate the consumer's optimal weekly commute using the generalized commercial traveller algorithm (see Figure :ref:`circuit`).
+This list was also include recommendations regarding the optimal quantity of each product suggested and the store(s) where these products are to be purchased.
+We also calculated the consumer's optimal weekly commute using the generalized commercial traveller algorithm (see Figure :ref:`circuit`).

 .. figure:: figures/mygrocerytour_circuit.png